jasonvriends/azure-quickstart/6-bonus/lifx/README.md

 $branch="master"                                                # The branch of the GitHub repository to use.
 $storageAccountType="Standard_LRS"                              # Storage Account Type
 $runtime="node"                                                 # The language worker runtime to load in the function app.
+$folderPath="6-bonus/lifx/lifxdemoProj"                         # The folder path of the source control.
+Path must be relative.

 # Resource Group Creation
 $DeploymentResourceGroup="$ResourceGroupName-$AzureEnvironment-rg"